microprediction/barbell/docs/README.md

     B^{i}(t) = \exp\left(- \int_t^{t+i} f(t,s) ds \right)
 $$

-and assume further that the changes in forward rates $ f(t,s) $ at time $t$ for different years are *independent* (I do not defend these assumptions, merely point out an analytical implication of them).
+and assume further that the changes in forward rates $f(t,s)$ at time $t$ for different years are *independent* (I do not defend these assumptions, merely point out an analytical implication of them).
 The rates may have non-trivial drift.
 It will suffice to note that the vector of bonds has dynamics given by

 $$
    d \left[ \begin{array}{c} log B^{1}(t) \\